Self-Supervised Transformer for Sparse and Irregularly Sampled Multivariate Clinical Time-Series: Experiments

 \subsection{Evaluation Metrics}

-The following metrics are used to quantitatively compare the baselines and proposed models for the binary classification task of mortality prediction. \begin{enumerate}[topsep=0mm] \item[-] ROC-AUC: Area under ROC curve. \item[-] PR-AUC: Area under precision-recall curve. \item[-] min(Re, Pr): This metric is computed as the maximum of ‘minimum of recall and precision’ across all thresholds. \end{enumerate}
+The following metrics are used to quantitatively compare the baselines and proposed models for the binary classification task of mortality prediction. (i) ROC-AUC: Area under ROC curve. (ii) PR-AUC: Area under precision-recall curve. (iii) min(Re, Pr): This metric is computed as the maximum of ‘minimum of recall and precision’ across all thresholds.